DanielJEklund/ti-84-programs/Atomic Mass/Atomic/Readme.txt

 	-Must enter 1 as a subscript, cannot leave it out!
 	-No parentheses support
-	-When entering an atomic structure such as C6H12O6 you must enter it as C6H6H6O6 or any other combination, becuase subscripts cannot exceed 9!
+	-When entering an atomic structure such as C6H12O6 you must enter it as C6H6H6O6 or any other combination, becuase subscripts cannot exceed 9.

-Any comments concerns or bugs? pm me, zeldaking at cemtech.net